y2737924daohegua/corber/pages/frameworks/react.md

   yarn add corber-webpack-plugin --dev
 ```

-and then add the following to config/webpack.config.dev.js plugins array:
+and then add the following to the `config/webpack.config.dev.js` plugins array:

 ```javascript
   const CorberWebpackPlugin = require('corber-webpack-plugin');